 Same-Sex and LGBTQ Marriages

-Same sex marriage has been legal in the U.S. since 2013.
-As such, any Canadian citizen who is in a same sex relationship with a U.S. citizen can apply for either a marriage-based green card or a K-1 fiancé visa.
+Same-sex marriage has been legal in every state in the United States since 2013.
+This means that any Canadian citizen who is in a same-sex relationship with an American citizen can apply for either a marriage-based green card or a K-1 fiancé visa.

 Adjustment of status for same-sex and LGBTQ married couples

-Canadians in same-sex and LGBTQ marriages to a U.S. citizen may choose to do adjustment of status if they are currently in the United States on a work, student, or investor visa.
+Canadians in same-sex or otherwise LGBTQ marriages to a U.S. citizen can elect to undergo the process of adjustment of status if they are currently in the United States on a work, student, or investor visa.

 Consular processing for same-sex and LGBTQ married couples

-As an alternative, they can elect to do consular processing through the U.S. consulate if the Canadian spouse is living outside of the U.S.
+As an alternative, the couple can go through consular processing via the U.S. consulate in Montreal if the Canadian spouse is living outside of the U.S.

 K-1 visas for same-sex and LGBTQ married couples

-Those who are not yet married may be sponsored for a K-1 fiancé visa by their U.S. citizen partner.
+A Canadian in a relationship with a U.S. citizen but who is not yet legally married may be sponsored for a K-1 fiancé visa by their U.S. citizen partner.